-Physicians are advised to discuss the following issues with patients for whom they prescribe escitalopram oxalate.
+Physicians are advised to discuss the following issues with patients for whom they prescribe Escitalopram Oral Solution.

 General Information about Medication Guide

-Prescribers or other health professionals should inform patients, their families, and their caregivers about the benefits and risks associated with treatment with escitalopram oxalate and should counsel them in its appropriate use.
-A patient Medication Guide about “Antidepressant Medicines, Depression and other Serious Mental Illness, and Suicidal Thoughts or Actions” is available for escitalopram oxalate.
+Prescribers or other health professionals should inform patients, their families, and their caregivers about the benefits and risks associated with treatment with Escitalopram Oral Solution and should counsel them in its appropriate use.
+A patient Medication Guide about "Antidepressant Medicines, Depression and other Serious Mental Illness, and Suicidal Thoughts or Actions" is available for Escitalopram Oral Solution.
 The prescriber or health professional should instruct patients, their families, and their caregivers to read the Medication Guide and should assist them in understanding its contents.
 Patients should be given the opportunity to discuss the contents of the Medication Guide and to obtain answers to any questions they may have.
 The complete text of the Medication Guide is reprinted at the end of this document.

-Patients should be advised of the following issues and asked to alert their prescriber if these occur while taking escitalopram oxalate.
+Patients should be advised of the following issues and asked to alert their prescriber if these occur while taking Escitalopram Oral Solution.

 Clinical Worsening and Suicide Risk